 Attractor of Small Red Objects sustained circulation, fosters a sense of anticipation and excitement as the projects dynamic journey sparks curiosity and dialogue, igniting conversations around the nature of art, ownership, and the role of the audience.
 As individuals eagerly await their turn to host this project, its reputation and significance grow, establishing it as a symbol of artistic collaboration and connection.

 Looking ahead, Attractor of Small Red Objects holds the potential to further evolve and adapt to changing circumstances.
 Its independent existence, as evidenced by its continued circulation even in the absence of its initiator, exemplifies the project's capacity for self-sustenance.
 The vision of a fully autonomous journey, as this project navigates the art world without external intervention, becomes an aspiration that drives innovation and creativity.
 It challenges the established systems of art distribution and paves the way for alternative modes of engagement and participation.

 Daniel James Hill

 Wilton, Connecticut, USA

-The Attractor of Small Red Objects has an ability to bridge physical and virtual spaces, challenge notions of ownership, and foster connectivity among diverse individuals underscores its importance and relevance.
-As the world grapples with the aftermath of a global pandemic, this project stands as a testament to the resilience of art and its potential to unite, inspire, and transform.
-The Attractor of Small Red Objects continued circulation and evolving journey signify an ongoing dialogue around the transformative power of art and its ability to shape our collective consciousness.
+Attractor of Small Red Objects has an ability to bridge physical and virtual spaces, challenge notions of ownership, and foster connectivity among diverse individuals.
+As the world grapples with the aftermath of the global pandemic, this project stands as a testament to the resilience of art and its potential to unite, inspire, and transform.
+Attractor of Small Red Objects continued circulation and evolving journey signify an ongoing dialogue around the transformative power of art and its ability to shape our collective consciousness.
 Please email us for detail on how to participate!

 Greenville, South Carolina, USA